lamzaone/g59musicbot/README.md

 ```
 pip install -r requirements.txt
 ```
-4. Place your  Discord Bot Token insie config/config.py
-5. Start the bot using the following command
+4. Start the bot using the following command
 ```
 python3 main.py
 ```
+5. Add your bot token when asked to
+6. Copy the invite-url and invite the bot to your server!

 ---
 ### Linux(tested on Ubuntu)